henrikstengaard/hstwb-installer/README.md

 **2. Insert Workbench 3.1 disk**

+Insert required Workbench 3.1 disk in any floppy device.

 ![run_self_install_2.png](screenshots/run_self_install_2.png?raw=true)

 ![run_self_install_3.png](screenshots/run_self_install_3.png?raw=true)

 **3. Patch installation**

+Patch installation will check if device name PATCHDIR: is present and use it to patch the installation.

+If device name PATCHDIR: is present, it will copy Workbench.library from PATCHDIR: to SYS:Libs to add support for A4000T systems.

+For this example device name PATCHDIR: is not present and patch installation is skipped.

 ![run_self_install_4.png](screenshots/run_self_install_4.png?raw=true)

 **4. Automate installation**

+Automate installation shows automation status.

 ![run_self_install_5.png](screenshots/run_self_install_5.png?raw=true)

 **5. Workbench installation**

+For this example device name WORKBENCHDIR: is present and is used to detect and install Workbench from adf files.

 ![run_self_install_6.png](screenshots/run_self_install_6.png?raw=true)

 **6. Kickstart installation**

+For this example device name KICKSTARTDIR: is present and is used to detect and install Kickstart roms files.

 ![run_self_install_7.png](screenshots/run_self_install_7.png?raw=true)

 **7. Eject disk**

+Eject Workbench 3.1 disk to continue.

 ![run_self_install_8.png](screenshots/run_self_install_8.png?raw=true)

 **8. Workbench installation complete and reboot**

+Workbench and Kickstart installation is complete.
+Reboot to continue with package installation.

 ![run_self_install_9.png](screenshots/run_self_install_9.png?raw=true)